EnglundE/ms1-tonysbakery/README.md

 > * W3C Markup Validator - [Link]()
 > * W3C CSS Validator - [Link]()

-> * https://wave.webaim.org/ (WAVE Web Accessibility Evaluation Tool) was used to find contrast and other issues from a accessibility point of view in the testing part of the project to find issues to correct.
+> * (WAVE Web Accessibility Evaluation Tool) was used to find contrast and other issues from a accessibility point of view in the testing part of the project to find issues to correct.[Link](https://wave.webaim.org/)
 > * Chrome dev tool - Lighthouse was also used to test the websites accesibility.